 Have you heard rumors that UV lamps are unsafe — that they may even cause cancer?
 Recently three industry chemists got together to test the claims made in a report by two Texas-based dermatologists that the lamps are a source of “high-dose UV-A.” The report also inaccurately compared UV tanning beds with UV nail lamps.
-Three leading nail industry scientists — Doug Schoon (CND), Paul Bryson (OPI), and Jim McConnell (Light Elegance) — were surprised by these claims.
-To verify the facts, using an independent laboratory, they tested the leading UV nail lamps to determine how much UV-A and UV-B they emit and then compared that to natural sunlight.
+These nail industry scientists — Doug Schoon (CND), Paul Bryson (OPI), and Jim McConnell (Light Elegance) — were surprised by the claims.
+To verify the facts, they tested the leading UV nail lamps to determine how much UV-A and UV-B they emit and then compared that to natural sunlight.
 They concluded that the dermatologists’ report, “Occurrence of Nonmelanoma Skin Cancers on the Hands After UV Nail Light Exposure,” overestimated the exposure of client skin to UV light emitted from UV nail lamps and improperly characterized the effect of these lamps on the hand.
 In fact, they noted, clients’ hands are likely to be exposed to more UV light while driving their cars than they will receive from UV gel nail services.

 Testing by Lighting Sciences produced the following information:

 1. UV-B output for both UV nail lamps was less than what was found in natural sunlight.

 The bulbs used in UV nail lamps contain special internal filters that remove almost all UV-B, so this result is not surprising.
 The test results show that the amount of UV-B to which client skin is exposed is equal to what they could expect from spending an extra 17 to 26 seconds in sunlight each day of the two weeks between nail salon appointments.